Site Map

 Exams and Tests

-The health care provider will take your family history and listen to your heart, lungs, and abdomen with a stethoscope.
+The health care provider will take your medical and family medical history and listen to your heart, lungs, and abdomen with a stethoscope.
 The exam may find:

 Aortic dissection or aortic aneurysm may be seen on: